 Also: While your high school may have permission, most high schools do not.

 I get what you’re saying, and I can see that you have a point.
 But the high school in my town uses a pro team’s logo, and I don’t like that you’re calling us lazy and unethical and all the rest.

 I understand, and I apologize if it sounded like I was dumping on your town.
 This is an issue I’ve thought about quite a bit, so sometimes I get a bit intense about it.
 At one point I even tried to get ESPN, which I write for, to sponsor a design-services project that would help schools come up with their own logos.

 That idea didn’t get off the ground, but I still think it’s important to encourage schools and communities to develop their own identities instead of using someone else’s.
-It seems like such an obvious issue to me, based on really clear life lessons that most of us were taught at a very young age (greater effort leads to greater reward, don’t take something that doesn’t belong to you, etc.), so I often have a hard time even comprehending how anyone could see it differently.
+It seems like such an obvious issue to me, based on really clear life lessons that most of us were taught at a very young age (greater effort leads to greater reward, don’t take something that doesn’t belong to you, etc.).
+I’d like to think those are things we can all agree on and support.